Dreaming381/LatiosFrameworkMiniDemos/README.md

 ## Got Questions?

-Please reach out to me via Issues, Discussions, or the Unity forums.
+Please reach out to me via Discord, GitHub Issues and Discussions, or the Unity forums.
 I’m here to help!